 Ongoing formative assessment takes place within each maths lesson.
 This includes: teacher observations, questioning, discussions and marking and feedback.
 These outcomes are fed forward into timely teacher intervention and subsequent planning to ensure gaps in knowledge are closed and progress is not limited.

 Outcomes from both end of unit and end of term assessments are used to identify gaps in knowledge and will inform future planning.
 Pupil progress will also identify precise actions and objectives for targeted focus children, including the lowest 20% who are not likely to meet end of year expectations and/or not making expected progress.

 We also use a system of pre-teaching and flashbacks to teach new skills and assess previous skills and knowledge taught throughout and at the start of different units of work

 Help at home

 We believe that quick retrieval of number facts is a fundamental part in developing your child’s understanding of number and that it plays a key role in solving mental maths calculations.
 It is likely that children who have problems retrieving addition, subtraction, multiplication, and division facts, including number bonds and multiples, will have difficulty understanding and using mathematical concepts they encounter later on in their lessons.
-We have developed our Maths homework in order to work together with parents to help their child learn these key addition facts.
-This has helped to build the children’s understanding, confidence and enthusiasm for number.

 Here is a useful website with lots of other ideas on how you can help with Maths at home: